glpi-project/glpi/apirest.md

 ## Add item(s) {#add_items}

 * **URL**: api/:itemtype/
-* **Description**: Add an object (or multiple objects) to GLPI
+* **Description**: Add an object (or multiple objects) into GLPI.
 * **Method**: POST
 * **Parameters (Headers)**
    - *Session-Token*: session var provided by [initSession](#init_session) endpoint.
-Mandatory
+Mandatory.
-   - *App-token*: var provided by GLPI api config.
-Optionnal
+   - *App-token*: authorization string provided by the GLPI api configuration.
+Optional.
 * **Parameters (JSON Payload)**
-   - *input*: object with fields of itemtype to be inserted.
+   - *input*: an object with fields of itemtype to be inserted.
-               You can add several items in one action by passing array of input object.
+              You can add several items in one action by passing an array of objects.
               Mandatory.

    **Important:**
       In case of 'multipart/data' content_type (aka file upload), you should insert your parameters into a 'uploadManifest' parameter.
-Theses serialized data must be a json string.
+      Theses serialized data should be a json string.

 * **Returns**
    - 201 (OK) with id of added items.
    - 207 (Multi-Status) with id of added items and errors.
-   - 400 (Bad Request) with a message indicating error in input parameter.
+   - 400 (Bad Request) with a message indicating an error in input parameter.
-   - 401 (UNAUTHORIZED)
+   - 401 (UNAUTHORIZED).
    - And additional header can be provided on creation success:
-      - Location when adding a single item
+      - Location when adding a single item.
-      - Link on bulk addition
+      - Link on bulk addition.

 Examples usage (CURL):